The64thGamer/cheeseepedia/content/wiki/mayfield-heights-oh-1615-golden-gate-plaza.md

 ##History

 Mayfield Heights opened on April 2nd, 2001 as a Chuck E Cheese’s in the Golden Gate Plaza Shopping Center.
 This location opened with the Operation Thumb Chuck remodel with no Chuck logo on the exterior.
-In the late 2000’s, this location remodeled to the 2003 Cool Chuck reconfiguration, which painted some walls purple, tearing down the showroom walls, & added newer decor but mostly keep the decor from the Operation Thumb Chuck remodel such as the Must C TV posters to the left of the stage.
+In the late 2000’s, this location remodeled to the 2003 Cool Chuck reconfiguration, which painted some walls purple, tearing down the showroom walls, & added newer decor but mostly kept the decor from the Operation Thumb Chuck remodel such as the Must C TV posters to the left of the stage.
 Between 2017-2018, the whole shopping center would be remodeled.
 As of August 2025, this location is still open and 1 of 2 locations in Ohio that hasn’t been remodeled to 2.0, the other being {{< wiki-link “Toledo, OH (5455 Airport Hwy>}}

 ## Fights